iamdcj/javascripts/types/README.md

 ---
 ## The Types

-There are a total of seven built-in JS types, and they fall into two categories of types; Primitive and Composite.
+There are a total of seven built-in JS types, and they fall into two categories of types; Primitive and Composite(Objects).

 ### __Primitive Types__
-These types are the lowest-level types in the language, do not possess and properties;
+A primitive type is any type which is not an object - these types have no methods, and are at the lowest level of a language's implementation.

+Primitives are immutable; the original cannot be altered - _*Primitives are passed by value, not by reference*_.

 #### number (typeof number)
 JS implementes one type for `number`, there is not a distinction between integer and fractional numbers in JS; all numbers in JS are floating-point numbers.